Whaddya mean, ‘personalization strategy‘

 A final note on personalization: Always think of it in the context of the bigger picture of marketing optimization.

-Insights gained from A/B testing inform future audience segments and personalized messaging, while insights derived from personalization experimentation informs future A/B testing hypotheses.
+Insights gained from experimentation inform future audience segments and personalized messaging, while insights derived from personalization experimentation inform future hypotheses.
 And on and on.

 Don’t assume that insights gained during personalization testing are only valid for those segments.
 These wins may be overall wins.